[*Please do not call 911 to inquire about the snow ordinance.]

 Ice Control Policy The Operations Division uses ice control materials at controlled intersections, hills and curves.
 They use ice control measures at other intersections only if the condition warrants.
 New concrete streets will be treated only with sand for the first year; these streets will be marked with "No Salt" signs.

 TOWING.
 When the snow ordinance goes into effect, vehicles parked on a snow route may be ticketed and/or towed immediately, without waiting for a ticket to be issued.
-If you are towed, you will need to contact Central Iowa Towing, 310 Sondroll Avenue, at 515-290-4188 to get it back.
-Towing of cars, pickups, vans, and medium duty trucks within the City limits at all hours of all days is $28, plus a $5 daily storage fee.
+If you are towed, you will need to contact Central Iowa Towing, 2019 East Lincoln Way, at 515-290-4188 to get it back.
 You may also receive a parking ticket for the snow ordinance violation.
 Vehicles parked on streets that are not designated snow routes may also be ticketed if they have not been moved within 48 hours after a snowfall.
 Failure to remove cars from plowing routes leads to snow and ice that is difficult to remove and may cause a hazard for traffic.

 Appealing a Tow/Ticket If you believe your car has been towed unjustly, you may appeal the process.

 If the Police Department denies your request, you may contact the City Attorney’s Office at 515-239-5146.

 If you wish to take the appeal further, file a request for a trial at the Clerk of Court Office in City Hall.
 The case will be heard in the District Associate Court in City Hall.
 There is a charge to file, and if you do not win the case you must pay court costs and witness fees.